-\) If the output current is in the range between 10A and 15A for longer than 5s, a hardware-controlled reduction of the maximal output current to 10A occurs.
-If the 10A are not enough to maintain the 24V, buffering stops after another 5s.
+^{)} If the output current is in the range between 10A and 15A (Bonus Power) for longer than 5s, a hardware controlled reduction of the maximal output current to 10A occurs.
+If the 10A are not sufficient to maintain the 24V, buffering stops at both outputs after another 5s.
 The buffering is possible again as soon as the input voltage recovers.